 Containment (keeping the pathogen in) and exclusion (keeping the pathogen out) are two sides of the same coin.
 Except for the actions specific to isolating an infested area, the biosecurity measures aimed at preventing the fungus from escaping an infested farm are essentially the same as the ones growers can take to protect their farm.
 But whereas exclusion is the responsibility of the producer, containment can be legislated.
 In Australia, the existence of a legal framework is what allowed Biosecurity Queensland to intervene when TR4 was confirmed in a Tully farm in March of this year.

 Matching Australia’s standards will be difficult for many countries.
 Resources are an issue, but so is the political will to enact stricter regulations, and more importantly to enforce them.
 On the other hand, basic and simple measures such as not sharing farm equipment and planting a ground cover don’t need to be legislated.
 Exclusion is just good practice.

-This is not to say that resistant cultivars, natural or bred, don’t have a role to play.
-But since no cultivar is resistant to everything, an integrated approach to managing pests and diseases is more sensible, and more sustainable, than betting everything on one resistant cultivar.
+This is not to say that resistant cultivars, farmer selected, bred or genetically modified, don’t have a role to play.
+But since no cultivar is resistant to everything, an integrated approach that puts an emphasis on biosecurity is more sensible.
 It’s also more diversity-friendly.
 For example, it leaves open the option of growing susceptible cultivars in TR4-free soils.

 Cavendish bananas have been getting a bad rap in extinction stories.
-The good news is that consumers in banana-importing countries seem more receptive to trying different bananas.
-The danger is in believing, like the uncle of this blogger, that “the spread of TR4 will introduce different varietals to the American public”.
+The danger in looking forward to their demise is believing, like the uncle of this blogger, that “the spread of TR4 will introduce different varietals to the American public”.
 People who are rooting for TR4 need to be careful what they wish for.